Micromonas: Cell morphology and structure

-Micromonas is a group of small unicellular pear-shaped micro-algae that do not have a cell wall.
+Micromonas is a group of small unicellular pear-shaped micro-algae that do not have a visible cell wall.
 Just like other members in the class, they have a single mitochondrion and a single chloroplast, which covers almost half of the cell.
 They are able to swim due to the presence of a scale-less flagellum.
 The axonemal structure of the flagellum for this genus is different in that the peripheral microtubules do not extend up to the termination of the central pair of microtubules, allowing a visible investigation of the motion of the central pair.
 In Micromonas, the central pair constantly rotates in an anti-clockwise direction, despite the motion of other components of the flagellum.

 While the cell size, shape and the location of insertion of the flagellum into the cell are similar among strains and genetic clades, the variation in respective hair point length results in different lengths of the flagella within the genus.